 Kim has been building things on the internet for the last twenty-five years.
 She has fifteen years experience working with non-profits and assisting them to grow through online marketing.
-She has worked as a leader and pastor in youth ministry for over ten years.
+She has also worked as a leader and pastor in youth ministry for over ten years.

 Oren has worked for Tampa Fire for 16 years, and currently holds the position of Tampa International Airport Fire Chief.
 He has been a part of the Tampa Fire Rescue Awards Review Board for 12 years, and has been serving as the chairman for the past 5 years.
 He has also operated several businesses on the national and international scale.

 Oren enjoys traveling with his wife, Erica, and two sons Riley & Chase.

 Rose has spent the last two decades in both child welfare and in the field of education.
 She has a both a bachelors and masters degree from the great state of Oklahoma as well as from Nova Southeastern University.
 She worked as an intern at the Children's Defense Fund, in Washington DC, lobbying for important issues relevant to children still today.

 Beginning her career as an educator, Rose worked in both elementary education and at Baylor University in the department of Family and Consumer Sciences as an instructor in Child Development.